 You may also create illustrations and underline the spelling variations if that helps.
 It’s entertaining to practice pronouncing these words aloud with French tongue twisters.

-You may also use one of my games to help practice.
+You may also use one of my games to help practice homophones in French.
 Click on the picture to learn more about the game.

 While speaking French, how can you distinguish between similar-sounding words?